Standards of Conduct

 - Destruction of university property or that of faculty, staff, or students.

-- Behavior that could result in injury, personal or to others.
+- Behavior that could result in injury to oneself or to others.

-- Drug and alcohol use and/or possession on Florida Tech property, with or without intent to sell or distribute.
+- Drug and alcohol use and/or possession on university property, with or without intent to sell or distribute.
+Consuming alcohol at a university-sponsored event may be permitted; however, even at such events, employees must behave professionally and avoid driving if impaired.

 - Working under the influence of drugs, where side effects pose a risk to oneself and/or others.
 Prescription medications included.

-- Use of obscene or offensive language, gestures.
+- Use of obscene or offensive language and gestures.

-- Public disclosure of private/confidential information, such as private health information, personal identification, and specific personal circumstances.
+- Public disclosure of private/confidential information, such as protected health information (PHI), personally identifiable information (PII), student education records, and specific personal circumstances.

-- Possession of dangerous objects or weapons, such as: explosives, firearms, and specialized weapons.
+- Possession of dangerous objects or weapons, such as explosives, firearms, and specialized weapons, on University property and/or at any university-affiliated activity/event.

 - Disclosure of business trade secrets or confidential organizational information that would not otherwise be public knowledge.